phax/en16931-cii2ubl/README.md

                            Disable wildcard expansion of filenames -h, --help               Show this help message and exit.
-      --mode mode          Allowed values: AUTOMATIC, INVOICE, CREDIT_NOTE (default: AUTOMATIC)
+      --mode mode          Allowed values: AUTOMATIC, INVOICE, CREDIT_NOTE (default: 'AUTOMATIC')
       --output-suffix filename part
                            The suffix added to the output filename (default:
-                             -ubl)
+                             '-ubl')
-  -t, --target directory   The target directory for result output (default: .)
+  -t, --target directory   The target directory for result output (default: '.')
-      --ubl version        Version of the target UBL Format: '2.1', '2.2', '2.3' or '2.4' (default: 2.1)
+      --ubl version        Version of the target UBL Format: '2.1', '2.2', '2.3' or '2.4' (default: '2.1')
       --ubl-cardaccountnetworkid ID
-                           The UBL CardAccount network ID to be used (default: mapped-from-cii)
+                           The UBL CardAccount network ID to be used (default:
+                             'mapped-from-cii')
       --ubl-customizationid ID
-                           The UBL customization ID to be used (default: urn: cen.eu:en16931:2017#compliant#urn:fdc:peppol.eu:
+                           The UBL customization ID to be used (default: 'urn: cen.eu:en16931:2017#compliant#urn:fdc:peppol.eu:
-                             2017:poacc:billing:3.0)
+                             2017:poacc:billing:3.0')
+      --ubl-defaultorderrefid ID
+                           The UBL default order reference ID to be used (default: '')
-      --ubl-profileid ID   The UBL profile ID to be used (default: urn:fdc: peppol.eu:2017:poacc:billing:01:1.0)
+      --ubl-profileid ID   The UBL profile ID to be used (default: 'urn:fdc: peppol.eu:2017:poacc:billing:01:1.0')
       --ubl-vatscheme vat scheme
-                           The UBL VAT scheme to be used (default: VAT) -V, --version            Print version information and exit.
+                           The UBL VAT scheme to be used (default: 'VAT') -V, --version            Print version information and exit.
-      --verbose            Enable debug logging (default: false)
+      --verbose            Enable debug logging (default: 'false')
 ```

 # Open issues